PatWie/CppNumericalSolvers/README.md

 About
 -----------
 Have you ever googled for a c++ version of *fminsearch*, which is easy to use without adding tons of dependencies and without edit many setting-structs?
 This project exactly address this issue by providing a *header-only* library without dependencies.
 All solvers are written from scratch, which means they do not represent the current state-of-the-art implementation with all tricky optimizations (at least for now).
 But they are very easy to use.
-Want a full exampe?
+Want a full example?

     class Rosenbrock : public Problem<double> {
       public: